-The College received a significant increase in the SFC Flexible Workforce Development Fund (FWDF) of £445,000 for 2020-21 however the continuing Covid-19 restrictions have delayed and reduced the short-term demand for training causing most of the 2020-21 to be carried forward.
+The College received a significant increase in the SFC Flexible Workforce Development Fund (FWDF) of £445,000 for 2020-21 however the continuing Covid-19 restrictions have delayed and reduced the short-term demand for training causing most of the 2020-21 to be carried forward to 2021-22.
+The now has the funding to potentially deliver 2.3m FWDF training in 2021-22.

-Appendix 2 highlights the 2021-22 projected underlying operating deficit of £740k.
+Appendix 1 also highlights the increased 2021-22 projected underlying operating deficit of £1.3m from the budget deficit of £740k.
 The Senior Management Team and staff will continue to maximise income, control costs and delivery efficiency savings.
 The College non SFC income have suffered the greatest reduction from the Covid restrictions and are likely to recover over an extended period.
 There still remains uncertainties surrounding the projection, especially relating to the demand for commercial and international training.

-The College believes there will be a substantial new demand for upskilling and reskilling in response to the economic recession and financial crisis.
+The College believes there will be asubstantial new demand for upskilling and reskilling in response to the economic recession and financial crisis.
+The current budget does not yet include the recently announced additional funding for the NTTF / YPG initiatives.